Skip to content

 s2s stage pm --submit

-s2s reads the artifact, runs quality checks, advances the ledger, and outputs the next action. live.md is updated with the result.
+s2s reads the artifact, runs quality checks against the artifact specification, advances the ledger state, and outputs the result with a next-action instruction.

 [s2s] pm submitted · quality 62% ✗ · threshold 85%